Benjamin-Wegener/raisr-vulkan/README.md

 # RAISR

-A Python implementation of [RAISR](http://ieeexplore.ieee.org/document/7744595/)
+A Python & a C/Vulkan implementation of [RAISR](http://ieeexplore.ieee.org/document/7744595/)

 ## How To Use